VirendraChavda/Fake-News-Detection/README.md

 ---

-## Installation

-To set up the project, install the required Python dependencies listed in `requirements.txt`.
-Open the Jupyter Notebook (`Fake news detection.ipynb`) to execute the code and explore the results interactively.

----

 ## Data

 The dataset used for this project is preprocessed and stored in a structured format.
 Key features include: